 Lab safety training and review is required on an annual basis.
-Students who take time off or who need to repeat MLSP classes must repeat Lab Safety training prior to returning to lab classes and/or clinical rotations.
+Students who are on a Leave of Absence or who need to repeat MLSP classes, must repeat Lab Safety training prior to returning to lab classes and/or clinical rotations.